 - You may be able to manage the pain after your dental work with an over-the-counter pain control option such as Tylenol, or a topical analgesic gel such as benzocaine, but you may require a prescription pain medication from your dentist.
 Prescription pain medication is generally given if a bone has been removed during the procedure.

 - Holding an ice pack against your jaw may also alleviate pain and discomfort after dental treatments.

 - If you’re dealing with swelling and bruising, use an ice pack for as long as the dentist recommends.
 If your cheeks are swelling, this usually gets better in two or three days.
 However, bruising may take a few more days to heal.

 - Plan to rest and take it easy for the rest of the day after your procedure.
 Avoid strenuous activity that could loosen the blood clot from the socket for at least a week.

 - Drink a lot of water after the surgery and avoid alcoholic, carbonated, caffeinated, or hot beverages for a day after the surgery.
 Also, avoid drinking from a straw for at least a week because the sucking action could also dislodge the blood clot from the socket.

 Getting your mouth numb at the dentist for the first time can seem scary and overwhelming, but it doesn’t have to be if you’re prepared.
 If you have any lingering questions or apprehensions about getting your mouth numb, contact our Greensboro office today, and we’ll address your concerns in any way we can.

-Our team of professional dentists is here to help craft the perfect smile, and our professional staff will help make you feel relaxed about getting your mouth numb at the dentist.
+Our team of professional dentists is here to help craft the perfect smile, and our professional staff will help you maintain your dental hygeine and make you feel relaxed and comfortable about getting your mouth numb at the dentist.